ekr/draft-rescorla-doh-cdisco/draft-rescorla-doh-cdisco.md

 it and otherwise fall back to their ordinary DoH selection logic.

-Any local discovery mechanism has potential privacy impacts: suppose that a user uses their mobile device on ISP A, which redirects itto their own resolver, and ISP B which does not.
+Any local discovery mechanism has potential privacy impacts: suppose that a user uses their mobile device on ISP A, which redirects it to their own resolver, and ISP B which does not.
 In that case, the user's DNS queries will be spread over both ISP A's resolver and one of the public trusted resolvers, which could have an impact on the user's